secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits.md

 ### Maternity Leave Payment

-- Team members in Ontario, British Columbia, Alberta, and Manitoba may be eligible to receive [Employment Insurance Maternity Benefit](https://www.canada.ca/en/employment-social-development/programs/ei/ei-list/reports/maternity-parental.html#h2.1) through the Government of Canada for up to 15 weeks of Maternity Leave if they meet the required eligibility criteria..
+- Team members in Ontario, British Columbia, Alberta, and Manitoba may be eligible to receive [Employment Insurance Maternity Benefit](https://www.canada.ca/en/employment-social-development/programs/ei/ei-list/reports/maternity-parental.html#h2.1) through the Government of Canada for up to 15 weeks of Maternity Leave if they meet the required eligibility criteria.
   - The Province of Québec is responsible for providing maternity, paternity, parental, and adoption benefits to residents of Quebec through a program called the [Québec Parental Insurance Plan](https://www.rqap.gouv.qc.ca/en/about-the-plan/general-information/premiums-and-maximum-insurable-earnings).
 - Team members may also be eligible to receive Employment Insurance Parental Benefit (see below) if they meet the required eligibility criteria.
 - If a team member is eligible to receive Employment Insurance and also eligible to receive payments under [GitLab's paid Parental Leave]({{< ref "general-and-entity-benefits#parental-leave" >}}), GitLab will supplement Employment Insurance payments for up to 16 weeks such that the gross amount of the Employment Insurance payments plus GitLab’s top-up payment under Parental Leave will equal 100% of the team members’ normal weekly salary during each week of the top-up payments.